Joinder and Consolidation in M&A Arbitration

 Similar situations can arise, perhaps less frequently, out of other substantive provisions of the SPA tying the rights of the purchaser or the seller to the outcome of a legal relationship between the target and other parties.
 For instance, earn-out provisions or purchase price adjustment clauses can depend on certain circumstances within the sphere of the target.
 While situations can be manifold, this chapter focuses on the most common situations that the target is faced with third-party claims.

 A third-party claim creates a different scenario from the one described above since it would, ideally, require an alignment of the dispute resolution mechanism in the SPA with those of the target concluded before, and completely independently from, the transaction.
-Not only will the contracts of the target date back several years but also they will show no uniform use of dispute resolution mechanism.
+Not only will the contracts of the target date back several years but also they will show no uniform use of dispute resolution mechanisms.
 The target’s multiple contracts will typically contain a diverse mix of arbitration agreements referring to different arbitration rules and venues and choice-of-jurisdiction clauses.
-In certain areas and depending on the affected jurisdiction, the target may not even have a choice to influence the dispute resolution mechanism since the dispute is subject to the mandatory jurisdiction of specific state courts as in labour- or IP disputes.
+In certain areas and depending on the affected jurisdiction, the target may not even have a choice to influence the dispute resolution mechanism since the dispute is subject to the mandatory jurisdiction of specific state courts as in labour or IP disputes.
 Obviously, this situation is much more difficult to resolve and requires even more thought when negotiating the dispute resolution clause of the SPA.

 Joinder and consolidation in international arbitration